MrMichaelNealon/libcommon/README.md

 ## Wrap up

-As it's old code that I know like the back of my hand, it's very stable if somewhat archaic in appearance (No comments!).
+As it's old code that I know like the back of my hand!
+It's very stable if somewhat archaic in appearance (No comments!) although fairly clean and readable code (as readable as c can be...so pretty!).

 Anyway - I might upload some demo programs, including the port scanner, over the next few days.
 Hopefully someone finds it as useful as I have over the years.
-Free to do as you like with it - I don't mind, just gimmie a nod and let me know if you do use it, what your experiences were, how it could be imporoved - or feel free to contribute!
+Free to do as you like with it - I don't mind, just gimmie a nod and let me know if you do use it, what your experiences were, how it could be improved - or feel free to contribute or criticise!

 Michael.